 Sandy joined the PPP team in August 2016.
 Sandy brings a wealth of experience as she has worked for many years as an Executive Assistant and Bookkeeper across a broad range of businesses including: investment banking, accounting and financial planning.
-Sandy enjoys utilising her EA skills to help manage the day to day activities of the practice.
-She enjoys interracting with our clients, both in person and over the phone.
+Sandy enjoys utilising her EA skills to help manage the day to day activities of the practice, ensuring our clients are well looked after.
+She enjoys interactin with our clients, both in person and over the phone.
 In her spare time Sandy enjoys the Cronulla lifestyle and travelling with her family.
 You will find Sandy at the front desk Monday, Wednesday and Friday.

 Svenja has been working at PPP since April 2016.
 Having moved from Germany to Australia in 2011, Svenja is one of several Germans working at the practice and enjoys the multi-cultural aspect of the business.
 Since having completed her HSC in 2015, Svenja has been studying Paramedicine at the University of Tasmania and hopes to one day fulfil her dream of working as a paramedic.
 Svenja currently works at the front desk on Tuesday and Thursday afternoons.